mahithagarikipati/NetflixRecommenderSystem/index.md

 - (b) likely will do - Comparing the Pearson correlation result with cosine similarity
 - (c) would ideally like to do items - Content based filtering and Integrating the both filtering to make a hybrid recommendation system

-We accomplished both a & b.
+We accomplished both (a) & (b).
 We implemented collaborative filtering using pearson correlation and compared with cosine similarity.

 Additionally we used ALS to train model and to calculate Root Mean Square Error value